gbk27/java8/sampleprograms/DesignPatterns.md

 Example: A university "has" departments.
 Composition is a stronger relationship, where one class owns another class, and the owned class cannot exist independently

 **Composition**:

 class Engine {

-    // Engine-specific attributes and methods
+    // Car specific attributes and methods

 }

 class Car {

     private final Engine carEngine;  // This signifies that Car "owns" Engine.

     Car() {